 According to their website, “DVRN member organizations ensure that victims of domestic violence, advocates, community‐based programs, educators, legal assistance providers, law enforcement and court personnel, health care providers, policy makers, and government leaders at the local, state, tribal and federal levels have access to up‐to-date information on best practices, policies, research, and victim resources.”

-The National Runaway Safeline is committed to help keep youth safe and off the street, and prevent youth from experiencing violence.
-We honor those who have been suffered from domestic violence by heping prevent more such acts in the future.
+The National Runaway Safeline is committed to helping keep youth safe and off the street and prevent youth from experiencing violence.
+We honor those who have been suffered from domestic violence by helping prevent more such acts in the future.

 If you are need of help, please contact one of the organizations listed above, speak with us at 1-800-RUNAWAY, use our live chat function, or send an email through our site, 1800RUNAWAY.org.